Precommit Hook

 Step 2: Prepare Commit Message hook

-Add the following configuration to your package.json
+Add the following configuration to your package.json file to invoke jira-prepare-commit-msg when the prepare-commit-message is triggered

 Configuration

-to use custom message pattern or ticket number pattern.
+You can configure jira-prepare-commit-message to use custom message pattern or ticket number pattern.
 You can also set a comment character and specify if you use conventional commit (which you should!).

 You can also see package’s readme here to know more configuration details.